ferd/erlang-history/README.markdown

 1. Find out what version of the Kernel library you're using by using `application:which_applications()` in the Erlang shell.
 The version number is the last element of the tuple.
 2. Compile the files (`erl -make`).
 3. Take the `.beam` files in `ebin/$VSN/` and move them to `$ROOT/lib/kernel-$VSN/ebin/` for the OTP release of your choice.
+4. Open the kernel app file (`$ROOT/lib/kernel-$VSN/ebin/kernel.app`) and add `group_history` to the modules list.
-4. Start the Erlang shell associated with this version of the Erlang/OTP kernel to gain shell history.
+5. Start the Erlang shell associated with this version of the Erlang/OTP kernel to gain shell history.
-5. In case you want to remove the patch, just recompile `$ROOT$/lib/kernel-$VSN/src/group.erl`, and move the resulting `.beam` back into the `ebin/` directory.
+6. In case you want to remove the patch, just recompile `$ROOT$/lib/kernel-$VSN/src/group.erl`, and move the resulting `.beam` back into the `ebin/` directory.
 Alternatively, make a backup beforehand.
+Don't forget to remove the `group_history` module from the kernel app file's modules list.

 ## Configuration Options & Features ##